 A Comfortable Couch

-If there is one thing every living room needs, it's a cozy sofa that looks designer but doesn't make your credit card go into hiding.
+If there's one thing every living room needs, it's a cozy sofa that looks designer but doesn't make your credit card go into hiding.
 You also want it to be durable and withstand house parties and movie nights.
 Because spills happen.
 This stylish sofa from IKEA will crank the style dial right up and bring a touch of chic to your living room with a heavy dose of comfort.
 We also love this plush velvet blue sofa from Target.
-Oh and psst… both Urban Outfitters and West Elm are on sale right now too.